SteveCaruso/IDMX-Guided-Studies-Spring-2020/Research and Features.md

   * Includes calculators, converters, and expenses
   * Seems really solid, possibly worth the $10 it costs

+* [Coral Tank Pro for Apple]
+  * Was not able to download it due to technology and paywall-- all these observations based on reviews and info page
+  * Very pretty high contrast design
+  * Lots of pictures
+  * Charts and analytics
+  * Reviews say it's like a 3 out of 5
+    * Not sufficient for pros, basically a "frilly notepad"
+    * Needs more customization

 ## Features List:

 This will be the Product Backlog for your initial sprints.
 List different features you'd like to implement here: